Charged With Non-Driving Alcohol Offenses

 Possession or Consumption of Alcoholic Beverages in a Public Place or Motor Vehicle By a Person Under the Legal Age (a Minor)

 Read your local or weekly newspaper lately?
-Every Monday or so there appears a story about the police raiding a house or neighborhood party and arresting all the kids under 21 for underage drinking.
+Every Monday or so, there appears a story about the police raiding a house or neighborhood party and arresting all the kids under 21 for underage drinking.
 Guess what?
-They are going to Juvenile or Municipal Court.
+They are going to the Juvenile or Municipal Court.
 The law is pretty clear on the charge(s).
 It reads:

 “Any person under the legal age (21) who purchases alcoholic beverages or who knowingly possesses, consumes an alcoholic beverage in any school, public transportation, public place, or place where others are present, or in a motor vehicle, is guilty of a disorderly person’s offense, and must be fined not less than $500”.